-All sorts of meaning to this particular teaching of Jesus.
+All sorts of meaning have been ascribed to this particular teaching of Jesus.
 I wonder if the sweeping view isn’t the most accurate?
-The parable of the sower to me is the most macro of Jesus’ parables about the Kingdom.
-It is the story of the entire creation, and one which covers every man, woman, and child who ever has or ever will live on the planet.
+The parable of the sower to me is the macro of Jesus’ Kingdom parables.
+It encompasses the entire story of creation, including every man, woman, and child who ever has or ever will exist.

 “As they went from town to town, a lot of people joined in and traveled along.
 He addressed them, using this story: A farmer (sower) went out to sow his seed.
 Some of it fell on the road; it was tramped down and the birds ate it.
 Other seed fell in the gravel; it sprouted, but withered because it didn’t have good roots.
 Other seed fell in the weeds; the weeds grew with it and strangled it.
 Other seed fell in rich earth and produced a bumper crop.
 “Are you listening to this?
 Really listening?”

 His disciples asked, “Why did you tell this story?”
 He said, “You’ve been given insight into God’s kingdom—you know how it works.
 There are others who need stories.
 But even with stories some of them aren’t going to get it: Their eyes are open but don’t see a thing, Their ears are open but don’t hear a thing.
 This story is about some of those people.
 The seed is the Word of God.
 The seeds on the road are those who hear the Word, but no sooner do they hear it than the Devil snatches it from them so they won’t believe and be saved.
 The seeds in the gravel are those who hear with enthusiasm, but the enthusiasm doesn’t go very deep.
 It’s only another fad, and the moment there’s trouble it’s gone.
 And the seed that fell in the weeds—well, these are the ones who hear, but then the seed is crowded out and nothing comes of it as they go about their lives worrying about tomorrow, making money, and having fun.
 But the seed in the good earth – these are the good-hearts who seize the Word and hold on no matter what, sticking with it until there’s a harvest.

 “No one lights a lamp and then covers it with a washtub or shoves it under the bed.
 No, you set it up on a lamp stand so those who enter the room can see their way.
 We’re not keeping secrets; we’re telling them.
 We’re not hiding things; we’re bringing everything out into the open.
 So be careful that you don’t become misers of what you hear.
 Generosity begets generosity.
 Stinginess impoverishes.” – Luke 8/Message